-Major Markets: For the 12th year in a row --- each of the years the Demographia International Housing Affordability Survey has been published -- all of Australia's five major metropolitan areas were severely unaffordable (Figure 5)17
+Major Markets: For the 12th year in a row --- each of the years the Demographia International Housing Affordability Survey has been published -- all of Australia's five major metropolitan areas were severely unaffordable (Figure 5)16

 Among the major metropolitan area markets the overall Median Multiple was 6.4.
 The least affordable market was Sydney, with a Median Multiple of 12.2.
-Sydney's 2.4 Median Multiple point increase from last year's 9.8 and is the largest ever recorded in the history of the Demographia International Housing Affordability Survey.
-18 It is also the highest Median Multiple recorded outside Hong Kong, and higher even than the elevated levels reached on the US West Coast during the housing bubble.
-This makes Sydney the second least affordable out of the 87 major markets rated in this Survey, trailing only Hong Kong.
+Sydney ranked as the second least affordable major market in this year's Survey and was rated as the third most vulnerable market to real estate bubble risk by UBS.
+Sydney's 2.4 Median Multiple point increase from last year's 9.8 and is the largest ever recorded in the history of the Demographia International Housing Affordability Survey.17 It is also the highest Median Multiple recorded outside Hong Kong, and higher even than the elevated levels reached on the US West Coast during the housing bubble.